-We work out what you can afford to pay towards your care based on the information you give us.
+We work out what you can afford to pay towards your care, based on the information you give us in the financial assessment.

-If you are unhappy with this assessment of what you can pay, you can appeal.
+If you are unhappy with our assessment of what you can pay, you may appeal.

-Or if you are unhappy with the way we handled your assessment, make a complaint.
+If you are unhappy with the way we handled your assessment, you can complain to us.

 Before you appeal

-- Make sure you have had a final decision.
+1. Make sure you have had a final decision.
 We can only consider an appeal if you have had a final decision from us.
-If you are unsure if you have a final decision or not, contact us on 01305 228762 before you appeal.
+If you are unsure, contact us on 01305 228762.

-- Speak with your Financial Assessment Officer.
-If you have a decision and are unhappy, first talk to your financial assessment officer.
+2. Speak with your Financial Assessment Officer.
 They will go over the decision with you and amend anything that is incorrect.
-If you are still unhappy, you can appeal.

-- Check you are within 28 days of getting your final decision.
-We can only accept appeals up to 28 days after the date you got your final decision.
+3. Check you are within 28 days of getting your final decision.
+We can only accept appeals up to 28 days after the date you received your final decision.

-- Read our frequently asked questions.
+4. Read our list of common themes for appeals which can be found at the end of this page.
 You will see examples of decisions on appeals that have already been made.
 The outcome of your appeal will likely be the same as cases like yours.

 Make an appeal